STAFF & Org. Chart

 CHIEF [email protected]

-Anthony Coleman is the 4th Chief of Georgia State University Police Department.
-He was appointed Chief April 2022.
+4th Chief of the Georgia State University Police Department

-Chief Coleman is a member of the International Association of Chiefs of Police, Georgia Chiefs of Police.
-National Organization of Black Law Enforcement Executives and Georgia Gang Investigators Association.
-He earned a Master Degree in Criminal Justice Administration from Columbus State University.
-Chief Coleman also serves on the State of Georgia Certification Committee and is a P.O.S.T.
-Certified Law Enforcement Instructor.
+Chief Coleman is an active member of several professional organizations, including the International Association of Chiefs of Police (IACP), Georgia Association Chiefs of Police (GACP), the National Organization of Black Law Enforcement Executives (NOBLE) and the Georgia Gang Investigators Association (GGIA).
+He holds a master’s degree in criminal justice administration from Columbus State University and is a P.O.S.T. certified law enforcement instructor.
+Additionally, he serves on the State of Georgia Certification Committee, further contributing to the advancement of law enforcement standards.

 Nicolay Hammond